AndersenLab/dry-guide/docs/quest-intro.md

 More information is provided below to help install and use software.

-### Projects
+### Projects and Queues

-Quest is broadly organized into projects.
+Quest is broadly organized into projects (or partitions).
 Projects have associated with them storage, nodes, and users.

 The Andersen lab has access to two projects.

-__b1042__ - The 'Genomics' Project has 155 Tb of space and 100 nodes associated with it.
+__b1042__ - The 'Genomics' Project has 200 Tb of space and 100 nodes associated with it.
 This space is shared with other labs and is designed for temporary use only (covered in greater detail in the Nextflow Section).
 The space is available at `/projects/b1042/AndersenLab/`.
 By default, files are deleted after 30 days.
+One can submit jobs to `--partition=genomicsguestA` to use this partition, with a max job duration of 48hr.

-__b1059__ - The Andersen Lab Project. __b1059__ does not have any nodes associated with it, but it does have 40 Tb of storage. b1059 storage is located at: `/projects/b1059/`.
+__b1059__ - The Andersen Lab Project. __b1059__ has 3 computing nodes `qnode9031`-`qnode9033` with 192Gb of RAM and 40 cores each, and has 80 Tb of storage. b1059 storage is located at: `/projects/b1059/`.
+One can submit jobs to `--partition=b1059` to use this partition, with no limit on job duration.

 !!!
 Note
     Anyone who use quest should build your own project folder under `/projects/b1059/projects` with your name.
 You should only write and revise files under your project folder.
 You can read/copy data from __b1059__ but don't write any data out of your project folder.